-Monthly meetings were interesting, in that the head table would always muddle Monica and I up, so John Lethbridge wrote a name sign and put it in front of each of us at one meeting.
+Monthly meetings were interesting, in that the Head Table would always muddle Monica and I up, so John Lethbridge wrote a name sign and put it in front of each of us at one meeting.
 That worked, however during the break, Monica and I switched our name signs around which caused no end of confusion.

-I applied for a couple of roles to join the committee, secretary and membership secretary, but as no woman was on the committee at that stage these were declined, and so I did eventually become the first woman member once I was elected Treasurer in 2015.
+I applied for a couple of roles to join the committee, secretary and membership secretary but as no woman was on the committee at that stage these were declined, and so I did eventually become the first woman member once I was elected Treasurer in 2015.
 It is nice to see how far we have come with a number of women on the committee now.

-The monthly committee meetings have been held at the Conservative Club in Lee-on-the-Solent for years, initially organised by Graham Piggott, and we have always had a member of the Club on the committee to continue that relationship.
-We used to meet in the evening there so that we could have a drink or two afterwards.
-Now we meet in the morning but finishing at 12'ish still allows a drink if the Chairman is available to sign us in!
+The monthly committee meetings have been held at the Conservative Club in Lee on The Solent for years, initially organised by Graham Piggott, and we have always had a member of the Club on the committee to continue that relationship.
+We used to meet in the evening there so that we could have a drink or too afterwards.
+Now we meet in the morning, but finishing at 12'ish still allows a drink if the Chairman is available to sign us in!

-In April 2012 a change of meeting venue from the Coastguard Station in Lee-on-the-Solent to Portsmouth Offshore Group (POG) of the Civil Service Sailing Association (CSSA) Headquarters at Royal Clarence Yard in Gosport was advised by the Secretary at that time, Alan Port.
+Change of T&A Meeting April 2012 from The Coastguard Station in Lee on Solent to Portsmouth Offshore Group (POG) of Civil Service Sailing Association (CSSA) Headquarters at Royal Clarence Yard in Gosport advised by Secretary at that time, Alan Port.

-Richard McMinn sent out a questionnaire in 2015 to ask the members what format would we like for monthly meetings moving forward, and what we have today was the outcome of that.
+Richard McMinn sent out a questionnaire in 2015 to ask the members what format would we like from monthly meetings moving forward, and what we have today was the outcome of that.